-The saber-tooth tiger (as it is known in popular parlance, but its official name is Smilodon) is part of the Falidae family that includes every kind of cat living or extinct.
-It lived in North and South America and is commonly depicted as having lived side by side with man during the last ice age.
-It is actually much older than that, with fossil evidence dating it to around 1.8 million years ago.
+The Smilodon (the proper name for the species) is part of the Falidae family that includes all cats, both living and extinct.
+It lived in North and South America and is commonly depicted as having lived side by side with humanity during the last ice age.
+In truth, the species is actually much older than that; fossil evidence dates it to around 1.8 million years ago.
 A similar but smaller species, Smilodon gracilis, lived 2.5 million years ago.
-The major hypothesis for its extinction consists of a mix between human hunting and climate change, but each theory has its challengers.
+Scientists have uncovered enough facts about the species formulate some ideas about how it passed from the world 10,000 years ago, but each theory has its challengers.